 “I wholeheartedly welcome my day in court.”

-Stay tuned for part 2 of this story, coming later this month.
+Stay tuned for part 2 of this story, coming in September.